scttnlsn/mubsub/README.md

  - `retryInterval` time in ms to wait if no docs found, default is 200ms
  - `recreate` recreate the tailable cursor on error, default is true

+ **Don't remove collections with running publishers.
+Mongod can recreate the collection on insert automatically before mubsub will do it and without capped = true.**

 ### Subscribe

 ```javascript